Jay-Ubisse/DigitalTech-Store/README.md

 ## About de Project

-DigitalTech-Store is a java projects for a software for register and sell computers, cellphones and Tv's.
+DigitalTech-Store is a java project for a software for register and sell computers, cellphones and Tv's.
 (More description soon)

 ## How to use